laskaux/laskaux.github.io/_posts/2018-11-18-a-second-childhood.md

 . . .

 The essence of childhood is neither innocence or immaturity.
 It’s a unique period when a new world is unwrapped in front of us, in which we try, fail, learn, and reform ourselves.
 It’s less common that an adult has to go through it again.
 But I am willing to.
-For me, it’s more fun to watch how much one has changed than how much one has achieved.
+For me, it’s more fun to watch how much one can change than how much one can achieve.

 I kept a diary when I was a kid.
 Now it’s a good time to resume this habit.